 Every 4,000 hours—which under normal operation is once per year-- is the recommended time for changing oil, spark plug, and wire.

 The sound made by the ecopower® unit is less than 56 db(A) at one meter.
 This is quieter than a dishwasher, and about as loud as a refrigerator.
-It is designed to run inside, not outside.
+It is designed to be installed and run indoors, not outside.

-The units are available for sale in North America now.
+The units (C series, 60 Hz) are available for sale in North America.

-The ecopower® microCHP has been in existence since 2000, and has been a market leader in Europe with 3,000 installs utilizing the Marathon engine..
+The ecopower® microCHP has been in existence since 2000, and has been a market leader in Europe with 3,000 installs utilizing the Marathon engine.
+The original versions of the ecopower® were the A and B series.

 The units are assembled/manufactured at our facility in East Troy, Wisconsin.
 The engines are manufactured in Wisconsin, and the complete units are assembled and tested there.
 Many of the ecopower® components come from Europe.